 DO KNOW YOUR FIANCE-TO-BE

 This is for all those men and women out there yet to propose — know your audience.
 Is your fiancé-to-be an introvert?
 Maybe creating a romantic atmosphere at home is the way to pop the question.
-Think rose petals, music, there are plenty of ways to set a romantic tone while proposing in the privacy of your home.
+Think rose petals, and music, there are plenty of ways to set a romantic tone while proposing in the privacy of your home.

 Alternatively, does your beau love a lot of attention and creating a stir?
 Then maybe a public place, say, a restaurant or park is the best locale for your proposal.
 When he or she says yes, it’s important to know your audience in order to truly make them comfortable and excited about the big moment to come.